Subject Financial Affairs

 100.00 Introduction and Purpose

-Identity thieves use personally identifiable information to open new accounts and misuse existing accounts, creating havoc for consumers and businesses.
-In response, the Federal Trade Commission published the Red Flags Rule.
+To mitigate the possibility of identity theft, the Federal Trade Commission (FTC) has published the Red Flags Rule.
 This rule requires financial institutions and creditors to implement a program to detect, prevent, and mitigate identity theft.
-Since Montana State University (MSU) regularly extends, renews, or continues credit, this rule applies.
-Pursuant to this rule and to prevent identity theft at MSU, its campuses collaboratively developed this program.
+Pursuant to the Red Flags Rule, and to prevent identity theft at MSU, its campuses collaboratively developed this program.

 1. An account that a financial institution or creditor offers or maintains, primarily for personal, family, or household purposes, that involves or is designed to permit multiple payments or transactions, such as a credit card account, mortgage loan, automobile loan, margin account, cell phone account, utility account, checking account, or savings account; and